Dynamic Data Structures for $k$-Nearest Neighbor Queries: Querying multiple -NN data structures simultaneously

-As stated before, finding the $k$-smallest non-dummy elements of $H$ takes $O(k + |H_0|)$ time~\cite{Frederickson93}.
-In this section, we analyse the time used to construct $H$.
+\subparagraph{Analysis of the query time.} As stated before, finding the $k$-smallest non-dummy elements of $H$ takes $O(k + |H_0|)$ time~\cite{Frederickson93}.
+We now analyse the time used to construct $H$.

 First, the level 0 and level 1 heaps are built.
 Building $H_0$ takes only $O(t)$ time.
-To build the level 1 heaps, we query each of the substructures using $k_1 = Q(n)$.
-In total these queries take $O((Q(n) + k_1)t) = O(Q(n)t)$ time.
-Retrieving the next $k_i$ elements to build $H_i(S_j)$ for $i > 1$ requires a single query and thus takes $O(Q(n)+k_i)$ time.
+To build the level 1 heaps, we query each of the substructures using $k_1 = Q(n)/T$, where $T$ denotes the time to evaluate the distance function.
+In total these queries take $O((Q(n) + k_1T)t) = O(Q(n)t)$ time.
+Retrieving the next $k_i$ elements to build $H_i(S_j)$ for $i > 1$ requires a single query, and thus takes $O(Q(n)+k_iT)$ time.
 To bound the time used to build all heaps at level greater than 1, we first prove the following lemma.

 \begin{lemma} The size of a subheap $H_i(S_j)$, $j \in \{1,..,t\}$, at level $i > 1$ is exactly $k_1 2^{i-2}$. \end{lemma}